MicroNotebook/wifi_clock/arduino/WifiClock/README.md

 Documentation for the Wifi Clock kit is on our website [here](https://micronote.tech/wificlock_product/index.html).
 Documentation for the library can be found on our [github page](https://github.com/MicroNotebook/wifi_clock/tree/master/arduino).

 ## Download
-The lastest binary version of the Library is always available from the [WifiClock page](https://github.com/MicroNotebook/wifi_clock/tree/master/arduino).
+The latest source code version of the Library is always available from the [WifiClock page](https://github.com/MicroNotebook/wifi_clock/tree/master/arduino).

 ## Installation